thimoo/smn-display-api/README.md

 ### Environment file

 A .env file is required to define the configuration of the database and the environment (development or production).
-This file must have these lines at least :
+This file must have these lines at least:

 ```
 APP_ENV=...